 ProtonVPN Free allows for 1 device, has “medium” speeds, and provides access to just 3 servers (in the US, Japan, and the Netherlands).
 I really like how the free plan gives you unlimited data (unlike other free plans that place a limit on data), but you don’t have access to Plus servers for streaming, dedicated torrenting servers, or the NetShield.
 That said, ProtonVPN’s free plan is still the best free VPN on the market.

-ProtonVPN’s Basic plan includes 2 connections, access to servers in all 55 countries, “high” speeds, P2P support, and NetShield.
-The ProtonVPN Plus plan allows 5simultaneous connections, includes the “highest” speeds, and also adds access to the Plus servers for streaming, Secure Core servers, and Tor servers.
-The Plus plan is the best-value plan, but it is still double the price (or more) than other top VPNs that offer many of the same features.
+ProtonVPN’s Basic plan costs 4,00 $ / lună and includes 2 connections, access to 400+ servers in 40+ countries, “high” speeds, P2P support, and NetShield.
+The ProtonVPN Plus plan allows 10 simultaneous connections, access to all 1,500+ servers in 60+ countries, includes the “highest” speeds, and also adds access to the Plus servers for streaming, Secure Core servers, and Tor servers.
+The Plus plan is the best-value plan, but it’s still a bit more expensive — 8,00 $ / lună — than other top VPNs that offer many of the same features.

-The ProtonVPN Visionary plan adds 10 connections and a ProtonMail account, but this plan costs 3 times more than the Plus plan, and I’d only recommend it if you need to use a premium version of ProtonMail.
-If you’re looking for a VPN that allows more than 5 connections, I recommend IPVanish because it gives you unlimited device connections on the same account.
+The ProtonVPN Visionary plan adds a ProtonMail account, but this plan costs 24,00 $ / lună, which is 3 times more than the Plus plan, and I’d only recommend it if you need to use a premium version of ProtonMail.
+If you’re looking for a VPN that allows more than 10 connections, I recommend IPVanish because it gives you unlimited device connections on the same account.

 All ProtonVPN premium plans are backed by a 30-day money-back guarantee, but I don’t like that ProtonVPN’s money-back guarantee is prorated.
 This means that you are charged for each day that you use ProtonVPN up until the 30-day deadline.
 So, if you cancel ProtonVPN after using it for 15 days, you will only receive a 50% refund — not a 100% refund like most every other competitor offers (like ExpressVPN and Private Internet Access).